About HS Code 902230

 What is HS code 902230?

-HS code 902230 covers: X-ray tubes.
+HS code 902230 is a 6-digit subheading in the Harmonized System that covers: X-ray tubes.
 This HS code is dedicated solely to X-ray tubes, which are the fundamental component responsible for generating X-rays in any X-ray apparatus, whether for medical diagnostics, industrial inspection, or security screening applications.
 These tubes operate by accelerating electrons towards a metal target, producing the high-energy radiation used for imaging or analysis.
 The trade in X-ray tubes is a highly specialized segment, driven by the global demand for diagnostic imaging in healthcare, non-destructive testing in manufacturing, and advanced security screening at borders and airports.
 Key importers and exporters are countries with advanced manufacturing capabilities in vacuum technology, high-voltage electronics, and precision engineering.
 The market is characterized by continuous innovation aimed at improving resolution, power, lifespan, and efficiency, serving a wide range of high-tech industries and critical public services.

 What products fall under HS code 902230?